apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Uvalde families sue Meta, video game creator and gunmaker**
+**Jamal Crawford Predicted Luka Doncic's Game-Winner vs. Wolves Right Before the Play**

-You can read more about it [here](https://www.bbc.com/news/articles/c8449dxw23do).
+You can read more about it [here](https://www.youtube.com/watch?v=4uSJvteDrwY).

 ## Requirements
 - Python 3.8